Written by Aimee Engebretson and Mona for MonaCorona.com.

 There are many tour groups who will take you out to sail, spearfish, or a combination of both!
 Visitors and locals alike are encouraged to hunt lionfish, who are harmful to the corals and apparently quite tasty.
 If you just want to relax, a sailing trip might be perfect for you.
 You can also paddleboard, kayak, and windsurf from Caye Caulker.

 The Belize Barrier Reef is a series of coral reefs straddling the coast of Belize.
 This is the second biggest reef in the world after Australia, and much of it is still alive and thriving thanks to the area being protected.
-We recommend booking the full-day snorkeling tour with Caveman Tours and you will get the opportunity to see dozens of different kinds of fish, sea turtles, nurse sharks, rays, and more.
+We recommend booking the full-day snorkeling tour with Caveman Tours and you will get the opportunity to see dozens of different kinds of fish, sea turtles, sharks, rays, and more.
 You will visit Shark Ray Alley and chances are you’ll get the chance to swim with the nurse sharks if you dare.

 Dive the Blue Hole

-No list of Caye Caulker activities would be complete without mentioning the Great Blue Hole, which is a submarine cave famous with scuba divers around the world.
+No list of Caye Caulker activities would be complete without mentioning scuba diving and the Great Blue Hole, which is a submarine cave famous with scuba divers around the world.
 From above you can see the round patch of dark blue ocean surrounded by the shallow turquoise waters and coral reefs.
 This hole was formed after the roof of a limestone cave system collapsed during the Ice Age.
 Snorkelers take note, only advanced Scuba divers can dive here.
 If you’re newer to diving don’t worry — there are plenty of other great diving spots along the Belize Barrier Reef that can be easily accessed from Caye Caulker

 Chill at the Split